-- The tailgate is fully lowered and CLOSED.
+- The tailgate is fully LOWERED and CLOSED.
 Check the TAILGATE UP light in the cab.
-It must be off.

-- The tailgate is locked.

-- For a unit with refuse, the blade is up tight against refuse.
-For a unit with no refuse, the blade is at the START POSITION.

-- The ejector panel is at the front of the body.

-- If equipped, the PTO is disengaged.

-- The PUMP ON switch is OFF.

-- You properly ADJUST and CLEAN the mirrors.

-- All outside lights turn ON and OFF.

-- If equipped, the side access door is CLOSED and LOCKED.
+It must be OFF. - The tailgate clamps (turnbuckles) are tight and secure the tailgate. - For a unit with refuse, the blade is up tight against refuse.
+For a unit with no refuse, the blade is at the START POSITION. - The ejector panel is at the front of the body. - If equipped, the PTO is DISENGAGED. - The PUMP ON switch is OFF. - You properly ADJUST and CLEAN the mirrors. - All outside lights turn ON and OFF. - If equipped, the side access door is CLOSED and LOCKED.